-Members are invited to a series of events that showcase the current activities of the University, including exclusive lectures, tours and a Gold Pass to attend the Elder Conservatorium Lunchtime Concert Series.
-You will have the opportunity to meet academics, researchers and students who have benefited from legacy gifts from our community.
+Members are invited to a series of events that showcase the current activities of the University, including exclusive lectures, tours, and a Gold Pass to attend the Elder Conservatorium Lunchtime Concert Series.
+You will have the opportunity to meet academics, researchers and students who benefit from legacy gifts from our community.

 A lasting impact

 I have greatly enjoyed my association with the Hughes Society.
 It has given me the opportunity to meet others united in supporting the University, through a diverse program showcasing the work of this fine institution.Marilyn Seidel, BA 1986, Hughes Society Committee Chair (2016 - 2021)